Lemonous/tricks/gplay_to_spotify.md

 # Transferring a playlist from Google Play to Spotify

-I used Chrome for this - the steps may differ slightly in Firefox.
+I used Chrome for this - the steps may differ slightly in other browsers.

 ## Preparing to get data from Gplay